ddRPB/rpb-doc/pacs/hospital-data-to-study-zero-task.rst

 - you need to select the data that are necessary
 - trigger the staging step
-- review the tranfered and pseudonymized data
+- review the transfered and pseudonymized data

 Prerequisits
 ------------

 - your site is fully integrated in the RPB Infrastructure (otherwise see "Uploadclient")
 - you have permissions to query the hospital PACS system
-- you have acces to "Study0" in RadPlanBio
+- you have access to "Study0" in RadPlanBio

 Tasks
 -----